 - The patient’s preferences and overall health

-PLL is treated with drug combinations, and several different regimens can be used.
-A specific regimen is suggested for each patient.
+Various drug combinations and regimens can be effective for the treatment of PLL.
+There are specific regimens for each patient.
 It depends on the type of chemotherapy the patient may have previously received and the possible side effects.

 The side effects depend on the patient and the dose used.
 Still, they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhoea.
-These side effects usually go after treatment is completed.
+These side effects disappear after treatment.